vnali/studio-plugin-docs/README.md

 - In the "Import episode from RSS" field, specify the URL you would like to fetch episodes from it.
 - If you would like to limit imported episodes, enter a value for the limit field.
 - There are two options "Don't import episode's main asset" and "Don't import episode's image asset" to prevent fetching large files via CURL.
+- Specify "Sites" that imported epiosde should be saved/propagated to.
+  - If more than one site are selected, epiosde settings for first site is used.
 - Save this form.
 - The plugin tries to fetch episode contents from that URL and create episodes via a Craft job.